matthewfeickert/talk-IRIS-HEP-Institute-Retreat-2019/talk.md

 # Summary

 - pyhf development roadmap laid out for rest of the year
-- Institute retreat is well needed ground for discussions on pyhf in Statisfactory
+- Institute retreat is well needed ground for discussions on pyhf in pyfitcore
    - Discussions here will be critical for API design
 - Discussions on alignment with Analysis Systems milestones important for roadmap changes
 <!--  -->